Army ROTC/Military Science

 To be eligible for Army ROTC scholarships and/or enrollment in junior- and senior-year ROTC courses, students must meet the following requirements:

-- Be registered full-time students at Fordham or one of our partner colleges and universities,
+• Be registered full-time students at Fordham or one of our partner colleges and universities

-- Have good moral character,
+• Have good moral character

-- Be medically able to participate, and
+• Be medically able to participate

-- Be a United States citizen (with some exceptions).
+• Be a United States citizen (with some exceptions)

 Application Procedure